backstage/backstage/docs/permission/plugin-authors/01-setup.md

 ---

-// TODO(vinzscam): split the tutorial in two parts:
-// - plugins relying on external entities
-// - plugins owning their own entities

 ## Integrate the new plugin

 If you play with the UI, you will notice that it is possible to perform a few actions: